What is an Election Worker?

 Please complete this form and return it to the Elections Department.

 Below are Forms to be Completed if you are Working an Election:

 Once you have been scheduled to work an election, please complete the forms in their entirety and return them to the Human Resource Office, 804 Pecan St., Bastrop, TX 78602, BEFORE attending election worker training.
 In addition, a copy of your social security card and valid Texas Drivers License is required.
 The completion of these forms allows us to make sure you are in our payroll system.
 If you fail to complete them, it will result in the DELAY of your pay.

 - W-4 Employee’s Withholding Allowance Certificate

-- Payroll Direct Deposit Authorization Form (include a voided check stub)
+- Payroll Direct Deposit Authorization Form (include a voided check)